01011111/assemble/README.md

 ```

+You will need a token that has the `admin:org` and `repo` scopes.
+You can create a token in the [GitHub Developer Settings](https://github.com/settings/tokens/new) and add it to your repository secrets.

 ### Using a different file

 You can reference a different file for the configuration - but the content has to be yaml.